Estimated reading time: 4 minutes

 So whether it is observing the printing press and checking the quality of a finished print job or sampling the food in a restaurant, senior-level managers should know what the customer experiences to help facilitate improvement opportunities.

-Today’s economic climate and increasing competition, demands quality products and services.
+Today’s economic climate and increasing competition, demand quality products and services.

 Customers rarely have the patience to wait for improvements to be made.